warwick-machine-learning-group/wmlg.io/wmlg-reading-group.markdown

 ***

-6 February 2020, Thursday, at 3PM, by Stavros Christopoulos
+6 February 2020, Thursday, at 3PM, None

-The paper/topic: TBA
+Cancelled due to the ICML deadline.

 ***

-13 February 2020, Thursday, at 3PM, Open.
+13 February 2020, Thursday, at 3PM, Stavros Christopoulos (Coventry University).

 The paper/topic: TBA